aboyce/mongodb/Sharding.md

 A way of distributing data across multiple machines, used to support deployments with very large data sets and hight throughput operations.
 This is required when the capacity of a single sever can be overwhelmed.

-MongoDB supports horizontal scaling through sharding, it shards at the collection lever, distributing data across the sharded in the cluster.
+MongoDB supports horizontal scaling through sharding, it shards at the collection layer, distributing data across the sharded in the cluster.

 A sharded cluster consists of: